SableRaf/processing-android-library-template/README.md

 ## Automated Docker Build

 Use the included script to build the library via Docker, which includes all dependencies like the Android SDK.
-The resulting artifacts will be placed in the `/processing` folder.

 #### macOS and Linux: